Chronicle

 4/18/1747 Mack & Nathanael arriving

-4/18/1747 Delawares Chief Alomoebey, without authority
+4/18/1747 Lenape Chief Alomoebey, without authority

 4/19/1747 Shawnee residing along Susquehanna, West Branch

-4/21/1747 Blacksmith project discussed at Conference
+4/21/1747 Blacksmith project discussed at conference

 4/21/1747 Outdoor conference with chief and advisers

-4/21/1747 Delawares Nationals excluded from Conference
+4/21/1747 Lenape excluded from conference

-4/21/1747 Flatheads frequently attacked
+4/21/1747 Catawba frequently attacked

 May